erujs/nudl-py/README.md

 ## 📥 Downloading Media
 On first run:

-- urls.txt will be created in the current directory the command was executed.
+- A nudl-py-config/ folder will be created on the current directory the command was executed.
-- Paste one media URL per line, save the file, then press Enter.
+- Open nudl-py-config/urls.txt then paste one media URL per line, save the file, then press Enter.
-- Files will be saved to the downloads/ folder.
+- Files will be saved to the nudl-py-config/downloads/ folder.

 🎞️ Videos are downloaded using yt-dlp.
 🖼️ Posts and images (e.g. Instagram, Facebook) use gallery-dl.